instructlab/instructlab/README.md

 lab generate
 ```

-The next step is to generate a synthetic dataset based on your newly added knowledge set in the [taxonomy](https://github.com/instruct-lab/taxonomy.git) repository:
+The next step is to generate a synthetic dataset based on your newly added knowledge or skill set in the [taxonomy](https://github.com/instruct-lab/taxonomy.git) repository:

 ```
 (venv) $ lab generate